What does it cost to stay cool this Summer?

 Close the curtains: Keep your curtains shut during the day.
 It may be tempting to let the light in, but the sunshine will heat the room, turning your home into a greenhouse.

-Unplug the tech: The gadgets plugged into your home produce heat, including those that are on standby.
+Unplug the tech: Gadgets plugged into your home, including those on standby, produce heat.
 Unplug them when you are not using them to keep the room cool.

-Use a hot water bottle: You don’t have to use a hot water bottle just to keep warm.
-Instead, you can fill it with cold water to keep you cool during the night.
+Use a hot water bottle: You don’t have to use a hot water bottle to keep warm.
+Instead, you can fill it with cold water to keep you cool at night.

 Popular search from Australia for air conditioning equipment : Ducted Air Conditioning Northern Beaches